Loading...

 As and when, support us when you can.
 Flexible

-What we're looking for
+What we are looking for

-We need enthusiastic volunteers to help us communicate the Together for Childhood message in Ernesettle and the wider Plymouth area.
+We need willing volunteers to work alongside us communicate the Together for Childhood message in Stonehouse, Honicknowle and the wider Plymouth area.

-You will receive free training specific to your role and we'll support you with the information and tools needed to help you.
+Free training specific to your role and we will support you with the information and tools needed to help you.

-You'll be invited to relevant meetings and briefings and receive updates so you can learn more about how you are helping to protect children in Plymouth and across the UK.
+Be invited to relevant meetings and briefings and receive updates so you can learn more about how you are helping to protect children in Plymouth and across the UK.
 You will get the opportunity to meet and work with volunteers and staff across the organisation.

 Who's right for the role?